-2.67 The struggle against caste oppression of the dalits constitutes an important part of the democratic movement.
-The fight against untouchability and other forms of caste discrimination; against atrocities and sexual assaults on dalit women, the struggle to ensure that reservation and welfare measures for dalits are fully implemented; reservation in private sector for dalits; the legal basis for SC/ST sub-plan/special component plan to be enforced and the overall struggle against the caste system needs to be taken forward.
+2.66 The struggle against caste oppression of the dalits constitutes an important part of the democratic movement.
+The fight against untouchability and other forms of caste discrimination; the struggle to ensure that reservation and welfare measures for dalits are fully implemented; the legal basis for SC/ST sub-plan/special component plan to be enforced and the overall struggle against the caste system needs to be taken forward.
 The formation of the dalit platform should provide a fillip to the dalit emancipation movement.